 October 15, 2014.
-One of hundreds of photos I'd taken of The View (464 to date, to be precise) wound up sorted and stored on my computer as part of my admittedly obsessive documentation of my property and my house.
+One of hundreds of photos I'd taken of The View (464 to date, to be precise) wound up sorted and stored on my computer as part of my admittedly obsessive documentation of my property and house.

 October 15, 2019.
-Without a thought to its significance—mostly just out of compulsive habit, really—I snapped yet another image of The View.
+Without a thought as to its significance—mostly just out of compulsive habit, really—I snapped yet another image of The View.
 Then, as I gazed at the sight from my living room, it dawned on me that it had changed noticeably from my recollection of it back when I'd bought the property.
 And that's where my obsessive documentation paid off: I could determine exactly how it had changed.